 If you consider filing a lawsuit to review a denied claim under ERISA, our law firm can help.
 We have successfully reversed many denied life insurance claims and can help you recover your wrongfully denied benefits fast.

 Our ERISA Attorneys Can Help Win Denied Claims and Appeals

 At Kadetskaya Law Firm, we have a high success rate of recovering the benefits our clients were rightfully entitled to.

-Our ERISA employee benefits attorneys work on a contingent fee basis – it means you will not need to pay unless you recover the proceeds.
+Our ERISA employee benefits attorneys work on a contingent fee basis – it means you will not need to pay unless you recover the life insurance death benefits.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.

 If you or someone you know has issues with a denied ERISA claim, call us at (888) 510-2212 for a free consultation.
 We have the experience you need to win your case.